sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/developers/index.md

 If you want to integrate sitespeed.io into your NodeJS application you can checkout how we do that in [our Grunt plugin](https://github.com/sitespeedio/grunt-sitespeedio/blob/master/tasks/sitespeedio.js).
 It's a great working example. :)

 ### Contributing to the documentation
-The documention lives in your cloned directory under *docs/*.
+The documentation lives in your cloned directory under *docs/*.

 First make sure you have Bundler: <code>gem install bundler</code>